Customer Data Management: How to Gather Customer Data Correctly

 Yes, analyzing and tracking data is crucial.
 But your business can’t waste effort measuring everything that moves.
 Instead, significant energy should be spent determining what to measure, and what importance will be placed on the numbers.

 So, with data flowing in from every corner, what should be measured?
 Where should it be stored?
 How should you collect data and use it to make intelligent business decisions?

 And of course, the most difficult part of the process — where to start?

 This article will outline answers to all these questions, and shed light on some of the most pressing customer data management issues for companies, including:

-- What most companies are doing wrong when it comes to gathering data
+- What most companies are doing wrong when it comes to collecting data

 - Why companies still gather data this way

-- What businesses need to do to gather data correctly in the future
+- What businesses need to do to collect data correctly in the future